COSC3020/tsp-held-karp-noahvogt1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+The worst case asymptotic time complexity of my implimentation is $\Theta(n^2)$
+with n being the number of cities.
+This is because I run a for loop that checks using each city as the start node.
+Then I call rec_hk which has a for loop that checks all the cities for a shortest path.
+This in the end gives us $\Theta(n^2)$.

+The worst case asymptotic memory complexity is also $n^2$ this is because I have to send a copy of the matrix through to the recursive function.